ACA Frequently Asked Questions

 Q: What is household size?

 Your household is the number of people you claim on your taxes, even if they are not applying for health insurance.
-It’s important to answer this correctly because the number of people in your household affects where you fall on the Federal Poverty Level (FPL) scale.
+It’s important to answer this correctly because the number of people in your household affects where you fall on the Federal Poverty Line (FPL) scale.
 Include:

 • Yourself